Nico-Curti/rFBP/README.md

 from ReplicatedFocusingBeliefPropagation import NTH
 ```

-which set to the maximum number of core in your computer.
+which is set to the maximum number of core in your computer.

 We encourage to use the `Scorer` package for the evaluation of performances but all the simulation can be performed also without it